All Episodes

 But it's great.

-If you got family kids, it's fabulous.
+If you've got family, kids, it's fabulous.

-It's got a great water slide.
+They've got a great water slide.

 It's a Mayan temple, in fact.

-And restaurants go even have a casino.
+And restaurants go, even have a casino.

-Then they got a place called the Ocean Club, which is villas and suites, and it's purely adult, and it's part of the complex, but you have to take a car to get there over to Atlantis.
+And it's part of the complex, but you have to take a car to get there over to Atlantis.

 And then they have Atlantis Cove, and that's where Rex went.